-Exercise 3: Vocabulary and writing in sequence
+Exercise 2: Vocabulary and writing in sequence

 Here is an example of how you might convert an existing past question into a cloze language learning exercise within your subject teaching.
+You could make the task even more challenging by adding alternative words to the list that are not needed to complete the passage but that students will need to think about more deeply.